Dates: May 23-25, 2023

 Cancellation Policy

-In lieu of canceling your registration, you have three additional options, you may (1) transfer your registration to another class, (2) receive a tuition credit for the full amount, useable toward a future class, or (3) send a substitute in your place.
+In lieu of canceling your registration, you have three additional options: you may (1) transfer your registration to another class, (2) receive a tuition credit for the total amount, useable toward a future class, or (3) send a substitute in your place.
 Please contact us at least 5 full working days before the class is scheduled to begin so we may process your request.

 We recommend you discuss any possible problems or online security issues with your IT person before you register for any online classes.
 If you are worried about connectivity issues, please contact the online training coordinator the week before the class to schedule a time to test your system.
 If you do not test your system and you have technical issues during a live online class, we will not provide a refund.